Where to Go Kayaking & Stand up Paddle Boarding in Newcastle, Lake Macquarie & Hunter

 At this location is water access and a beautiful view.
 It’s fast becoming a popular choice for kayaking and SUP.

-This location has it all with a playground that will be revamped by Lake Macquarie City Council within the next couple of years, a dog exercise area and a great outlook of the lake.
+Go for a paddle and then hit the amazing Thomas H Halton playground here.
+This area also has a skate ramp and a dog exercise area as well as a great outlook of the lake.
 There are two entrances – one being the boat ramp and the other being where the playground is.
 Has amenities.

 Warners Bay Lions Park, Eleebana